-Latest Update 9/5/14- Clear Creek is fishing well for the time being.
-A terrestrial dry with a small pheasant tail is the perfect combination right now.
+Latest Update 10/6/14- They're still eating hoppers on the warm and sunny days!
+A terrestrial dry with a small pheasant tail, two bit hooker or purple psycho prince is the perfect combination right now.
 Tip: Drive up 70 and come back on US 6

 Clear Creek is a very popular and easily accessible river within an hour or so of Denver.
 This small freestone originiates in the mountains above Georgetown and runs hard along the I-70 corridor though Idaho Springs and Golden, on it's way to the South Platte River.
 Clear Creek has a good population of small to mid-sized Rainbow and Brown Trout and abundant bug life.
 This is a great option for anglers limited on time or those looking for a smaller stream experience.